(CW for discussion of mental health, depression, addiction, abuse, trauma, and anxiety.)

 - DeHQ: LGBTQ Helpline For South Asians: 908-367-3374

 Therapy isn’t for everyone.
 In America, it’s less accessible for marginalized people or those struggling financially.
 It takes trial and error to find someone who clicks with you, who can push you to question your assumptions and behaviors, while still holding space for you to safely process your experiences.
 If it doesn’t feel right, if you feel unsafe, trust your gut and keep searching.
-If they feel right but you can’t afford weekly meetings, ask to space out your sessions, if they offer sliding scale, or for a referral to someone more affordable.
+If they feel right but you can’t afford weekly meetings, ask if they can space out your sessions, if they offer sliding scale, or for a referral to someone more affordable.

 Whatever reason you have for going on hiatus, odds are good that you’ll find some benefit from talking to someone whose whole job is really, truly, listening to you.